ibm-cloud-docs/EventStreams/managing_access.md

 For more information about how to get a security key credential for an external application, see [Connecting to {{site.data.keyword.messagehub}}](/docs/EventStreams?topic=EventStreams-connecting).

-## Managing access to the schema registry
+## Managing access to the Schema Registry
 {: #managing_access_schemas}

-The authorization model for the schema registry used the same style of policies that are described in the [Managing Access To {{site.data.keyword.messagehub}} Resources](#security) section of this document.
+The authorization model for the Schema Registry used the same style of policies that are described in the [Managing Access To {{site.data.keyword.messagehub}} Resources](#security) section of this document.

 ### IAM resources
 {: #iam_resources}